Coxeter tournaments: The complete case

 Using this quantity, we define the probabilities $p_{nj}^\pm$ as follows: \begin{itemize}[nosep] \item if $x_j\le 0$, put $p_{nj}^-={\rm length}(I_j\cap [\gamma_*,\infty))$ and $p_{nj}^+={\rm length}(I_j\cap [\gamma_*,0])$, \item if $x_j\ge 0$, put $p_{nj}^+={\rm length}(I_j\cap [\gamma_*,\infty))$ and $p_{nj}^-={\rm length}(I_j\cap [\gamma_*,0])$, \item if $\Phi=B_n$ (resp.\ $C_n$) put $p_n^h=0$ (resp.\ $p_n^\ell=0$). \end{itemize}

-Before continuing with the formal proof, let us discuss the general intuition behind our construction, and our strategy of proof going forward.
-The choice of $\gamma_*$, and the probabilities $p_{nj}^+$ and $p_n^h$ (or $p_n^\ell$) that it determines, has the following natural interpretation in terms of a greedy strategy for player $n$.
+Before continuing with the formal proof, let us discuss the general intuition behind our construction, and our proof strategy going forward:

+\begin{quote} The choice of $\gamma_*$, and the probabilities $p_{nj}^+$ and $p_n^h$ (or $p_n^\ell$) that it determines, has the following natural interpretation in terms of a greedy strategy for player $n$.
 Let us assume (Case 1 below) that player $n$ is a weak player, $x_n< 0$.
 (The other case is symmetric, see Case 2 below.)
 In this case, they lose/forfeit their solitaire game, $p_n^\ell=0$.
 We must then select the remaining probabilities in such a way that

 To select such a $\gamma^*$, we think of a system of $n-1$ labelled particles on $\RR$, where the $j$th particle is placed at position $|x_j|$.
 Particles $j$ farther to the right correspond to players $j$ that player $n$ would prefer to compete/cooperate with, depending on whether $x_j$ is negative/positive (that is, if player $j$ is weak/strong).
 Hence a natural greedy strategy for player $n$ is as follows.
 Imagine a ``slider'' moving at unit rate towards the origin, initially starting from the right of all particles.
 Once the slider touches a particle, it is ``picked up'' and slides along with it.
 Particles can travel for at most a unit distance, at which point they are ``dropped off.''
 There are two cases to consider.